abdussamadbello/kitably-ai/README.md

 3. Register a new user or login with `bello@bello.com` as username and password.
 4. Use the interface to search book data from Project Gutenberg.
 5. Preview the book then save the book

+## Production
+1. Access the application at [https://kitably-ai.vercel.app/](https://kitably-ai.vercel.app/).
+2. Register a new user or login with `bello@bello.com` as username and password.
+3. Use the interface to search book data from Project Gutenberg.
+4. Preview the book then save the book

 ## Project Structure
 - `.next`: Contains the build output of the Next.js application.